accko199806/marketversionparsing/README.md

 1. Parsing the *App Version* in Google Play.

-2. gets the version within the app.
+2. Gets the version within the app.

 3. Compare version.

-4. alert *Update dialog*!
+4. Alert *Update dialog*!

 ## Setup
 This app uses the [jsoup library](https://jsoup.org) for parsing.